PhotoPay/photopay-ios/README.md

 # <a name="requirements"></a> Requirements

 SDK package contains Microblink framework and one or more sample apps which demonstrate framework integration.
-The framework can be deployed in iOS 8.0 or later, iPhone 4S or newer and iPad 2 or newer.
+The framework can be deployed in **iOS 9.0 or later**.

 SDK performs significantly better when the images obtained from the camera are focused.
 Because of that, the SDK can have lower performance on iPad 2 and iPod Touch 4th gen devices, which [don't have camera with autofocus](http://www.adweek.com/socialtimes/ipad-2-rear-camera-has-tap-for-auto-exposure-not-auto-focus/12536).
 # <a name="quick-start"></a> Quick Start

 ## Getting started with PhotoPay SDK

 This Quick Start guide will get you up and performing OCR scanning as quickly as possible.
 All steps described in this guide are required for the integration.

 This guide sets up basic Raw OCR parsing and price parsing at the same time.
 It closely follows the BlinkOCR-sample app.
 We highly recommend you try to run the sample app.
 The sample app should compile and run on your device, and in the iOS Simulator.

 The source code of the sample app can be used as the reference during the integration.